-Hanford’s perfectly formed atmospheric Gothic Chapel is the ideal place to sing Christmas Carols.
+Hanford’s perfectly-formed atmospheric Gothic Chapel is the ideal place to sing Christmas Carols.
 So popular is this service Hanford have two sittings.
 Girls of all ages read the lessons and sing carols to a packed audience of friends and family.
-The interior is festively decorated and lit by candles and once filled with the girls’ voices even the most determined humbug will feel seasonal.
+The interior is festively decorated and lit by candles and, once filled with the girls’ voices, even the most determined humbug will feel seasonal.
 There are lots of opportunities to sing at Hanford and lots of groups to sing with including Choir, Special Choir and Folk Group.
-However, The Carol Service, alongside the Summer Concert, showcase the best of musical talent on offer at Hanford and is not to be missed.
-There is lost more on offer musically at Hanford…
+However, the Carol Service, alongside the Summer Concert, showcase the best of musical talent on offer at Hanford and is not to be missed.
+There is lots more on offer musically at Hanford…

 At Hanford we don’t have a Sports Day per se instead we have our very on internal Tetrathlon – running, riding, swimming and shooting.
-Parents, friends and family arrive with a picnic to enjoy of a whole day of sport Hanford style.
-The running and swimming heats take place against the clock, timed laps and lengths are used to score for running and swimming.
-While in the shooting range it’s about accuracy as in the riding where the girls and ponies tackle a moderately challenging set of jumps.
+Parents, friends and family arrive with a picnic to enjoy a whole day of sport Hanford-style.
+The running and swimming heats take place against the clock, with timed laps and lengths used to score for running and swimming.
+Meanwhile in the shooting range it’s about accuracy, as in the riding, where the girls and ponies tackle a moderately challenging set of jumps.
 The informal atmosphere is like a sporty garden party where you can meet other parents, share picnics and watch your daughter take on some challenging events.
 If you would like to see some pictures of the day click on the pink box.

 Parents’ Day is probably everyone’s favourite day of the year.
 The effort and planning put in by the girls and staff pays off with a truly entertaining afternoon of concerts, displays and picnics.
 The afternoon starts with a gymnastics display with routines from each year group set to music.
-Past highlights include seeing the UVIth be ‘Revolting Children’ from the musical Matilda leaping – jumping over beds and heads.
+Past highlights include seeing the UVIth being ‘Revolting Children’ from the musical Matilda, leaping and jumping over beds and heads.
 This is followed by a Music Concert which mixes individual performances with the Choir, Folk Group and Orchestra.
 After the picnic lunches comes the grand finale – the whole school play.
-At Hanford every girl takes a part in this play and even some of the ponies.
-Past plays, which are scripted by Hanford’s very own impresario Mr J, have included ‘Toad of Hanford Hall’, ‘The Secret Diary of Ann Ford’ and the ‘Lion, The Witch and the Dr.’ To see pictures of last year’s Parent’s Day click on the pink box.
+At Hanford every girl takes a part in this play and even some of the ponies get involved.
+Past plays, which are scripted by Hanford’s very own impresario Mr J, have included ‘Toad of Hanford Hall’, ‘The Secret Diary of Ann Ford’ and the ‘Lion, The Witch and the Dr.’ To see pictures of last year’s Parents’ Day click on the pink box.